 Ontario starts merging health agencies, fires nine LHIN executives

-Trillium Gift of Life Network, which is responsible for organ and tissue donation and transplantation services, will be transferred later.

-Elliott says the changes will have no impact on patients, and employees will continue to do the same work, but Ontario Health will now be their employer.
+Elliott said the changes will have no impact on patients, and employees will continue to do the same work, but Ontario Health will now be their employer.

-The government has said the LHINs will eventually be eliminated entirely, but for now five CEOs will remain on to oversee different regions until the merger is complete.
+The government has said the LHINs will eventually be eliminated entirely, but for now five CEOs will stay on to oversee different regions until the merger is complete.

 "We are still doing the work necessary to make sure patient care won't be interrupted, but we didn't feel that it was necessary to have 14 LHINs anymore," Elliott said in an interview.